morse-simulator/morse/doc/morse/headless.rst

 .. note::

-    While you need to create a display with a color depth of 24 bit, the size can be made smaller, for further improved performances.
+    While you need to create a display with a 24-bit color depth, the size can be made smaller, for further improved performances.
 For instance, 100x100px is big enough to run MORSE.
-Attention, however if you use video cameras: you can not stream images larger than the window size.
+However, if you use video cameras, note that you can't stream images larger than the window size.

 .. note::